 \subsection{Adaptation to Neural Processing Units (NPUs)}

-This section presents the results of adapting the proposed EPD framework to Huawei Ascend NPUs.
-For more details on the implementation and experiments, see \cref{sec:nu-imp-details}.
+We present the results of adapting the proposed EPD framework to Huawei Ascend NPUs.
+For more details on the implementation and experiments, see \cref{sec:appendix-npu}.

-First, we compare the EPD-NPU against the vLLM and DistServe baselines in terms of SLO attainment using the InternVL2-8B LMM.
-We used the same settings as mentioned in \cref{sec:online-exp}, except that we used a heavy encoding workload of 8 4032x3024 images per request.
-The optimal configuration for this workload was found to be 5E2P1D and the corresponding results are presented in Figure~\ref{fig:npu-slo1}.
-As seen, EPD is the only setting that can achieve the SLO requirements, while the other baselines are completely decimated even for low request rates.
+First, we compare EPD-NPU against the vLLM and DistServe baselines on the InternVL2-8B LMM.
+We evaluate SLO attainment, defined as TTFT $\le$ 8.5s and TPOT $\le$ 0.12s on eight 4K images per request.
+We used the same settings as described in \cref{sec:online-exp}, except that we employed a heavy encoding workload of eight $4032 \times 3024$ images per request.
+The optimal configuration for this workload was found to be 5E2P1D, and the corresponding results are presented in Figure~\ref{fig:npu-slo1}.
+As shown, EPD is the only configuration that achieves the SLO requirements, while the other baselines fail to meet the SLOs entirely, even at low request rates.

 Next, we compare the TTFT of EPD-NPU against vLLM.
-We found that EPD-NPU demonstrated a 35.2\% improvement over vLLM, which is significantly more than the 24.4\% improvement for the GPU scenario.
-We attribute this additional $\sim$10\% to the proportionally heavier encode of LLMs on NPU compared to GPU.
+EPD-NPU achieves a 35.2\% improvement over vLLM, surpassing the 24.4\% improvement observed in the GPU scenario.
+This additional $\sim$10\% improvement is attributed to the proportionally heavier encoding workload of LLMs on NPUs compared to GPUs.
 Please refer to \cref{sec:npu-encode-heavy} for more details.
-This results in greater benefits of disaggregating the encode from prefill on NPU in comparison to GPU.
+As a result, disaggregating the encoding from the prefill phase yields greater benefits on NPUs than on GPUs.